cremelies/cremelies/readme.md

  ⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻⸻

- 》 I'm a really introverted person and tend not to talk a lot, I often listen more than I speak and I prefer it that way!
+ 》 I'm a really introverted person and tend not to talk a lot, I often listen more than I speak and I prefer it that way.
+While I may be a little good with words, I do not know how to react very well.

  》 I don't like sarcastic or ironic comments, I'm really slow to understand things and it makes me feel bad.
+Please be a little considerate with me.

  》 I’m usually off-tab and often only reply to whispers.
 C+H freely unless I’m with someone, or if my name says not to. ^-^

- 》 I hide + block freely.
+ 》 I hide + block freely, I do not make exceptions if anything/anyone makes me uncomfortable.

- 》 I avoid by all meanings problematic fandoms, so please don't take it in the wrong way if I'm wary at first..
+ 》 I avoid by all meanings problematic fandoms, so please don't take it in the wrong way if I'm wary at first...
+It's nothing personal, I just don't want to associate with some problematic people.

 <h5 align="center">